rapal/optimaze-viewer-example/README.md

 # optimaze-viewer-example

 This is an example application for the [`optimaze-viewer`](https://github.com/rapal/optimaze-viewer) library.
 It is written in TypeScript and uses Webpack for bundling.
+It implements OAuth 2 authorization code flow.

 Note: The API which this application uses is not yet published but will be published later in 2017.